Melissamij/nomade-dreamer-blog/_drafts/what-you-don-t-hear-about-sumba.md

 But then he tells me it's 75.000.
 Just to give you an idea it's the price of a brunch in Canggu Bali.&nbsp;

-I refuse to pay that amount, as first they should let people know if they have a drone they need to pay, and give the amount beforehand, and that he told me 7k.&nbsp;
+I refuse to pay that amount, because this is robbery !

+I try to talk to them and explain, they need to put a sign at the entrance or explain people.
+They cannot ask for money afterwards.

-**They would not let me leave, my driver left the car and left me alone which became 3 men in their 40's I guess.&nbsp;**
+**They would not let me leave, my driver left the car and left me alone !
+End up being alone with 3 men.&nbsp;**

 This lasted more than 20 minutes until I had to give in and pay because they were blocking the car and I was left alone.&nbsp;